MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/ai-ux.md

 # Build custom engine agent user experience

-A custom engine agent is designed to transform the way we interact with systems.
-For UX designers and developers, crafting an exceptional user experience is essential to unlocking its full potential.
-This article details the necessary steps, principles, and considerations for crafting intuitive, user-centered interfaces that seamlessly integrate AI capabilities.

-The primary goals of creating excellent user experience include simplifying complex tasks, boosting productivity, and providing a personalized experience through adaptive learning.
+A custom engine agent transforms system interactions.
+For UX designers and developers, creating an exceptional user experience is key to its success.
+This article outlines the steps, principles, and considerations for designing intuitive, user-centered interfaces that integrate AI capabilities seamlessly.
+The main goals are to simplify complex tasks, enhance productivity, and offer personalized experiences through adaptive learning.
 A custom engine agent encompasses the following features that aid its functionality and integration within the Microsoft ecosystem:

 - **Generative AI integration**: Utilizes advanced AI models to facilitate natural language processing and interaction.
 - **Bots**: Enables extending or building bots to utilize LLM and generative AI to provide high quality chat bots experience.
 - **Customizable orchestration**: Offers extensive customization options, allowing developers to tailor the agent's behavior and responses to specific use cases.

-To achieve this, you must follow some mandatory and recommended steps and requirements.
+To achieve this, you must follow some mandatory requirements and best practices.

 ## Ensure mandatory requirements for custom engine agent